Forgot Password

 Mount Everest is part of the Himalayas, the highest mountain range in the world.
 Stretching across five countries—Nepal, China (Tibet), India, Bhutan, and Pakistan—the Himalayas are home to many of the tallest peaks on Earth.

 The Himalayas were formed millions of years ago due to the collision of the Indian and Eurasian tectonic plates.
-This ongoing geological process continues to push the mountains higher each year.
+This ongoing geological process continues to push the mountains higher each year and bacame mount Everest, the highest peak in the earth.

 Understanding this helps explain why Mount Everest is located where it is today and why the region is geologically active and constantly evolving.